Modern Day Witch Hunt

 The matter returned to the local court.
 Again the police stated they had trouble with trained technicians to examine the items.
-In the written report to the court, of which Ed was given a copy by the court, the police state of the 36 items taken 19 were yet to be examined.
+In the written report to the court, of which Ernest was given a copy by the court, the police state that of the 36 items taken 19 were yet to be examined.
 They identified one item as having some material of concern to them.
 They also stated two items, the phones have been returned.
 They also stated the local technical officer needed four more weeks to complete his examination of the material, due to his other operational needs.

-The magistrate adjourned the matter until 19 March 2016 to allow the examination, and indicated he wanted it resolved by then.
+The magistrate adjourned the matter until 19 March 2016 to allow the examination, and he indicated he wanted it resolved by then.

 3 February 2016

-Ed wrote to the police asking for the cleared items to be returned, and also asked for items that weren’t data storage devices to be returned.
+Ernest wrote to the police asking for the cleared items to be returned, and also asked for items that weren’t data storage devices to be returned.
 He requested they contact him about the matter.
 He was not contacted about the letter or its contents.

 17 March 2016

 The matter went back before the Local Court, but a different magistrate was on the bench.
 The magistrate was not prepared to hand anything over until after the police had finished the investigation.
 There was no new report on the matter lodged by the police.
 The matter was set over again until 28 April 2016.
-The Police Prosecutor agreed to pass on a request to the case officer to have the examined items that have been cleared returned to Ed.
+The Police Prosecutor agreed to pass on a request to the case officer to have the examined items that have been cleared returned to Ernest.

 31 March 2016